Trams in Moscow: History of the network

 In 1958, the tram and trolleybus administration was merged with the passenger transport department to form the Department of Passenger Transport of Moscow (UPTM), which operated all three types of surface public transport: bus, trolleybus and tram.

 In the 1960s and 1970s, tram lines were finally eliminated in the western part of the city and from the Garden Ring.
 However, new lines were laid in areas that were not served by the metro: Medvedkovo, Chertanovo, Perovo and Novogireevo.
 After the closure of the lines between Nizhnyaya Maslovka and Tikhvinovskaya streets in 1965 and on Bolshaya Gruzinskaya street in 1973, the lines operating from the Krasnaya Presnya tram depot in the north-west of the city was severed from the rest of the network.
 In the mid-1990s a new wave of line closures started, mainly on major highways near the city centre.
 In 1995, the company closed the line on Mira Avenue, then at the Nizhnyaya Maslovka due to the construction of the 3rd ring road.
 For the same reason in the early 2000s, the rails on Begovaya street, near the Ulitsa 1905 Goda metro station and on Dvintsev street were removed.
 In 2004, in connection with forthcoming reconstruction, the Leningradskiy avenue line was closed.
 In 2008 the lines on Lesnaya street and Volokolamskoe highway closed.
 Between 1989 and 2004 the length of the lines fell from 460 to 420 km (the high point in the 1940s was 560 km).
 In 1990 daily ridership was over 800,000, but by the late 1990s this had fallen to about 150,000 passengers.
 From 30 to 31 August 2013 in the framework of the experimental introduction of night routes of public transport route No. 3 is translated to round-the-clock work, however, as of May 2020, the route now is back to operating from 5:00 to 1:00.

+The tram network has been expanded and modernized in recent years: 3 new lines are being built.

 Tram network today

 As of 2021, Moscow has introduced open gangway trams beginning with service in the north-west of the city.
 These trains accommodate 110 passengers and have 18% more seats than those of the previous generation, as well as USB ports and media screens.

-In August 2021 Moscow ended operations of the Czech-designed high-floor Tatra T3 trams, which had operated in the city since 1963.
+In August 2021, Moscow ended operations of the Czech-designed high-floor Tatra T3 trams, which had operated in the city since 1963.